-A society which speaks openly about suicide and has the resources to help young people who may have suicidal thoughts
+Our vision is for a society which speaks openly about suicide and has the resources to help young people who may have suicidal thoughts.

 We exist to reduce the number of young people who take their own lives by shattering the stigma around suicide and equipping young people and their communities with the skills to recognise and respond to suicidal behaviour.